Introduction: What Is IELTS and Why Does It Matter for Your Future?

 How it works:

-- You write answers on paper using a pencil
+- Write answers on paper using pencil

-- Listening, Reading, and Writing sections occur on the same day
+- Listening, Reading, Writing on same day

 Best for: